Skip to content

 The inaugural Power List includes leaders such as Sheila Johnson, CEO of Salamander Hotels & Resorts; Shruti Gandhi Buckley, senior vice president and global brand head for Hampton and Spark by Hilton; Anu Saxena, president of Hilton Supply Management; Tina Edmundson, president of luxury at Marriott International; Gilda Perez-Alvarado, Accor’s chief strategy officer and CEO of Orient Express and Malaika Myers, chief human resources officer at Hyatt.

 “Like many of you in this room, our mother Parvatiben Solanki was also a pioneer and a trailblazer for women.
-She was instrumental to the success of our media business, and intrinsically understood every aspect of the publishing ecosystem, and we know our stories replicated throughout the U.S. where women are crucial in family businesses,” Shailesh Solanki said.
+She was instrumental to the success of our media business, and intrinsically understood every aspect of the publishing ecosystem, and we know our story is replicated throughout the U.S. where women are crucial in family businesses,” Shailesh Solanki said.
 “They are often the quiet, unassuming voices, but they remain the backbone of the industry.
 So we took inspiration from those first pioneers, and we embarked on this project to recognize and celebrate trailblazing female leaders.”

 The list also highlights influential leaders such as Simone Wu, senior vice president at Choice Hotels; Lina Patel, director of strategic franchise initiatives at Red Roof; Jyoti Sarolia, founder of Ellis Hospitality and Jennifer Clark Fugolo, vice president of industry engagement at the AHLA Foundation.